 This is the period of their lives in which it is easier to regulate spending and costs, as opposed to when they are infants and require specific foods, things and childcare, since their needs in this age group are relatively simple to fulfil.
 Consider setting up a college fund and start saving for your children with the money you can save on childcare costs.

 In their teenage years, as they start to seek more independence, they will begin to develop hobbies and social lives, and you assume the role of free transportation provider until they start driving on their own.
 In addition, new, young drivers can cause your auto insurance rates to increase.
 Each of these factors, along with increased spending on food and utilities – since teenagers are growing and developing rapidly at this age and are eating non-stop – can run up a hefty bill.

 Early adulthood (ages 18 to 21)

 At this age, they aren’t kids anymore, and they will start moving out of the house to live on their own, either starting to work or enrolling in university.
-Although they are starting to become more financially independent, it’s common for parents to continue to spend a great deal on their children – university tuition, car payments or holiday vacations.
-Typically, once they finish university, the average spend from parents on their children drops considerably, and revolves around birthdays or other celebrations.
+Although they are beginning to become more financially independent, it’s common for parents to continue to spend a great deal on their children – university tuition, car payments or holiday vacations.
+Typically, once they finish university, the average spend from parents on their children drops considerably and revolves around birthdays or other celebrations.